 We can provide information, advice and guidance by telephone, email, our website and through other digital channels such as social media and video conferencing.
 This includes information about specific local services you can benefit from.

-Our Listening Ear and telephone support services are available to carers.
+Our Listening Ear, counselling and telephone support services are available to carers.

-We are also working to support and connect carers by video meet-ups, phone calls and email (instead of the usual hubs and groups).
+We are also working to support and connect carers by hubs and groups, video meet-ups, phone calls and email.

 Having homecare for the person you look after can also give you a break from caring.